-Headphones under 10,000 is a price category where the things start getting serious.
+Headphones under 10,000 is a price category where things start getting serious.
 Budding, as well as known audiophiles, have a good chance of finding what they are looking for.

 Sound Quality: Audio quality in this category will definitely be very good.
-You will be able to get cans that sound excellent for studio monitoring as well as casual listening.
+You will be able to get cans that sound excellent for studio monitoring as well as for casual listening.
 Of course, don't go around expecting the kind of quality that a 20K plus headphone can deliver.

 Form Factor: Wireless headphones of good quality are definitely possible.